Deepalimakwana/youtube-data-analysis/README.md

 - Created a emoji list that are mostly used in comments.
 - plot of emojis with the frequencies (no. of times an emoji is used).

+4. Which category has maximum likes.
+- created a dictionary of all the category of videos.
+- created a box plot to visualise that which category has maximum number of likes.

+5. Calculates the engagement rate of people on YouTube.
+- Generated a heatmap and regression plot.

+6. Channel with the highest number of videos using Groupby() in-build function.

+7.Role of Punctuation with likes, dislikes and views.